Sources: 19 Austin police officers indicted over protests

 Eleven officers were disciplined for their actions in the early summer protests, with seven additional officers placed on administrative duty.

-AP writer Terry Wallace and Bleiberg contributing to this report from Dallas.
+Bleiberg reported from Dallas.
+Associated Press writer Terry Wallace contributed to this report from Dallas.

+Coronado is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.